digicatapult/veritable-acapy-proxy/CONTRIBUTING.md

 Firstly, we would like to thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to VITALam and its packages, which are hosted on the [digicatapult](https://github.com/digicatapult) organisation on GitHub.
+The following is a set of guidelines for contributing to Veritable and its packages, which are hosted on the [digicatapult](https://github.com/digicatapult) organisation on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents